nolanyee/data-science-portfolio/music-transcriber/README.md

 <img src="images/MusicFig2.png" width ="600">

-Each instrument has a different proportion of each of the harmonics.
+Each instrument has a different proportion of each of the harmonics for each pitch.
 In many cases the base frequency has a lower amplitude than the harmonics.
 Complicating things even further, some instruments have different harmonic signatures depending on how loudly they are played.
 In order to determine the actual frequency accurately, deconvolution would have to be done using the harmonic signatures of all relevant instruments and volumes as basis functions.
 This data, however, was not available for this project, so a major simplification was needed.
 The harmonic signature was assumed to be uniform for up to a certain number *n* of harmonics (this is the maximum number of harmonics, which can be set by the user).

 <img src="images/MusicFig4.png" width ="800">